2019 Stafford Motor Speedway General Rules

 SMS reserves the right to add competitors to the rear of any starting lineup at their sole discretion.
 Additionally, SMS reserves the right to add cars to the rear of the starting field of any rescheduled race in which no laps have been completed.
 These positions will be filled in according to points earned during the current year.

-In order to be granted Rookie consideration, a driver may not have competed in more than five (5) races in your selected (or higher) division at SMS in any previous season.
+In order to be granted Rookie consideration, a driver may not have competed in more than five (5) races in your selected (or higher) division at SMS in any previous season, and must be approved by SMS Officials.

 R.O.Y.
 Winner Obligations